emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
 This ping awakens you if you are sleeping.
 An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.

+You can have no more than one Alarm active at a time.

 ### Animal Friendship
 Beasts, Nature, Spell\
 2 actions\